 (A QUICK NOTE: Keep in mind that there are around a dozen different activities to do each day and very few people staying at this resort at any one time.
 That means most of your activities will be private.
 For every activity we did, we were the only guests.
 Very nice.)

-If you've never been to Hana, leave the resort and explore.
+If you’ve never been to Hana, leave the resort and explore.
 Hana is a SMALL town.
-Travaasa is huge in respect to "downtown", if you'd call it that.
-The resort is in the middle of town, so you can walk to the Hana Town Center, St. Mary's Catholic Church or Wananalua Congressional Church, Hana Ballpark, the Hana Community Center, Helene Hall, Hana Bay, Hana Cultural Center and old Court House, and to Coastal Trails.
+Travaasa is huge in respect to “downtown” if you’d call it that.
+The resort is in the middle of town, so you can walk to the Hana Town Center, St. Mary’s Catholic Church or Wananalua Congressional Church, Hana Ballpark, the Hana Community Center, Helene Hall, Hana Bay, Hana Cultural Center, and the old Court House, and to Coastal Trails.

 There are 2 ways to get to Travaasa.
 Drive the Road to Hana or Fly.

 ROAD TO HANA – The drive takes around 2 hours from Paia Town, but often takes more like 3 hours because you’ll be stopping at waterfalls and lookouts for photos.